douglascayers/sfdx-lightning-api-component/README.md

 2. Enable My Domain
 3. Allow IFraming of Visualforce Pages with Clickjack Protection

-You can find step-by-step instructions with screen shots in the [Mass Action Scheduler Pre-Requisites](https://github.com/douglascayers/sfdx-lightning-api-component/wiki/Pre-Requisites-Instructions) wiki page, which is my primary app that uses this component.
+You can find step-by-step instructions with screen shots in the [Mass Action Scheduler](https://github.com/douglascayers-org/sfdx-mass-action-scheduler/wiki/Prerequisites) wiki, which is my primary app that uses this component.

 ## 👋 Getting Started